sgromanenko/spotify-top-tracks/README.md

 # Spotify Top Tracks App

-A React application that displays your top tracks from Spotify with their audio features.
+A React application that displays your top tracks from Spotify with full playback controls.

 ## Features

 - Display your top tracks from your Spotify listening history
 - Configure the number of tracks to display (10, 20, 30, or 50)
 - Choose the time range for your top tracks (last month, 6 months, or all time)
-- Play 30-second preview of tracks when available
-- View detailed audio features for each track (danceability, energy, etc.)
+- Play full tracks using the Spotify Web Playback SDK (requires Spotify Premium)
 - Browse your playlists
 - Clean, responsive UI with Spotify-inspired design
 - OAuth authentication with Spotify